Here are some guidelines to help make your student visa application process smooth and successful.

 If you are denied a visa there may be something you can do to reverse the denial.
 You may appeal the decision.
 In most cases, you will need to provide additional documentation that was not presented with the initial application.
 In some cases, a visa officer may request additional documents like proof of employment, or ownership of a home or business.
 You should respond with the information requested.

 A fax or email from your U.S. school to the embassy or consulate in your city containing details about your qualifications, and requesting reconsideration, can be helpful in pursuing a successful appeal.
 Faxes should be addressed to the Chief of Nonimmigrant Visas at the Consular post in question.
-Fax and telephone numbers are available on the Department of State website at http://usembassy.state.gov.
+Fax and telephone numbers are available on the page of the Embassy or Consulate where you will apply for the visa on the Department of State web site at usembassy.state.gov.
+Look under “Contact Us.”

 Six Tips for Your Visa Interview